 The Maxi Cosi 70 is not the lightest convertible car seat there is, but it is also not the heaviest.

 It is roomy and wide, no problems with trying to fit even older chubby kids.

-The seat expires in six years from the date of manufacturing.
+The seat expires six to 8 years from the date of manufacturing.

-It’s good that it already comes with a cup holder and shoulder harness pads.
+It’s good it already comes with a cup holder and shoulder harness pads.

 And lastly, it comes in pretty colors and designs.

 The first thing I am worried about this seat is how difficult it can be to adjust the seat harness.
 If this will be used on a daily basis, then you will have a problem.

 It is doable to access the straps from behind the seat when in a rear-facing mode so you can adjust the straps easily.
 But I doubt if you can comfortably adjust it in the forward-facing mode, especially that the back of this car seat will be firmly pressed against your vehicle’s seat.